lf-edge/eve/pkg/pillar/docs/zedkube.md

 ### App Ethernet Passthrough

 When the application uses passthrough on ethernet ports, zedkube creates a special NAD, Network Attachment Definition, for the direct connection, uses the name 'host-eth1' for example.
-It creates the NAD to the kubernetes cluster, and the domainmgr will use this NAD when setup the application configure to kubernetes.
+It creates the NAD to the kubernetes cluster, and in the case of native container applications, the domainmgr will use this NAD when setup the application configure to kubernetes.

 ### Kubernetes Stats Collection